jainilrajwaniya/library/README.md

 - Copy en.example contect to .env
 - run db migration : php artisan migrate
 - Test api on post man using given postman collection in root folder : Library.postman_collection
+- Run feature test to check the funcitonaing of all the apis